 - Don’t miss out on all the other great winter activities in Banff.
-Even if you love to ski or snowboard there is a lot to enjoy if it’s your first time visiting.
+Even if you love to ski or snowboard, there is a lot to enjoy if it’s your first visit.

 - You may see tracks outside of resort boundaries, but DO NOT cross the boundary line without avalanche equipment and knowledge of the specific terrain.

-- If you plan far enough in advance consider getting a super card from Lake Louise or Sunshine as it costs $99 CAD.
-The card provides a discount on all tickets, on-mountain food, and you get a free lift ticket on your 1st, 4th, and 7th day.
+- If you plan far enough in advance, consider getting a super card/plus card from Lake Louise or Sunshine, as it costs $99 CAD.
+The card provides a discount on all tickets and on-mountain food, and you get a free lift ticket on your 1st, 4th, and 7th day.

 - Shop for rentals around town if you need them!
-There are a lot of options between Banff, Canmore, and ski resorts.
+There are many options between Banff, Canmore, and ski resorts.

-- Consider using private transport and the free shuttle buses to the ski resorts if you’re not comfortable with winter driving.
+- Consider using private transport and the free shuttle buses to the ski resorts if you’re uncomfortable with winter driving.
 You do not have to drive, but it does give you great flexibility to visit the sites outside of the ski resorts.

-- Lake Louise and Banff Sunshine Village have some of the longest seasons in North America and good consistent ski.
-You don’t have to visit in “peak” ski season around February to have an amazing time.
+- Lake Louise and Banff Sunshine Village have some of North America’s longest seasons and consistent skiing.
+You don’t have to visit in the “peak” ski season around February to have a fantastic time.

 Things To Do In Banff in the Winter

-Or lace up a pair of skates as it is Canada and there are a plethora of natural lakes and maintained rinks for ice skating in Banff.
-If that’s still not enough try snowshoeing or hit up the tube park at Mt.
+Or lace up a pair of skates as it is Canada, and there are many natural lakes and maintained rinks for ice skating in Banff.
+If that’s still not enough, try snowshoeing or hit up the tube park at Mt.
 Norquay.
-And that’s only the beginning of things do in Banff in the winter!
+And that’s only the beginning of things to do in Banff in the winter!

-There is some tremendous skiing a half days drive from Banff to the Powder Highway.
-All of the resorts are a bit too far for a day trip, but there are the dedicated few that take a day trip to Kicking Horse in Golden or Panorama in Invermere in the Columbia Valley.
+There is some tremendous skiing, a half days drive from Banff to the Powder Highway.
+All of the resorts are a bit too far for a day trip, but there are a dedicated few that take a day trip to Kicking Horse in Golden or Panorama in Invermere in the Columbia Valley.

-If you’re a passionate skier or snowboarder these resorts are well worth visiting; however, they are not quite as suited to catering to the resort crowd.
+If you’re a passionate skier or snowboarder, these resorts are well worth visiting; however, they are not quite as suited to catering to the resort crowd.
 Personally, we love these ski resorts and visit almost all of them every season.
-It would be tough for us to pick a favorite resort in the world, but Fernie and Revelstoke would definitely make the list.
+It would be tough to pick a favorite resort in the world, but Fernie and Revelstoke would make a list!

 Cross Country Skiing in Banff

 Banff is not all about downhill skiing.
-Cross country skiers will be hard-pressed to find a more beautiful place to enjoy the sport in North America than Banff and Canmore.
-There are several trails that are managed by Parks Canada around Lake Louise Village and Canmore Nordic Center has 60km of trails and hosted the 1988 Winter Olympics.
+Cross-country skiers will be hard-pressed to find a more beautiful place to enjoy the sport in North America than Banff and Canmore.
+Several trails are managed by Parks Canada around Lake Louise Village, and Canmore Nordic Center has 60km of trails and hosted the 1988 Winter Olympics.

-While the ski resorts do not manage cross-country ski trails there are a number of lodges such as Skoki Lodge, Lake O’Hara Lodge, Assiniboine Lodge, and Shadow Lake Lodge where you can ski into the backcountry and stay in comfort.
-All of the lodges are catered, super cozy, and nestled far away from the crowds of the ski resorts and town.
+While the ski resorts do not manage cross-country ski trails, there are many lodges, such as Skoki Lodge, Lake O’Hara Lodge, Assiniboine Lodge, and Shadow Lake Lodge, where you can ski into the backcountry and stay in comfort.
+The lodges are catered, super cozy, and nestled far away from the crowds of the ski resorts and town.

-There is a big community of backcountry skiers that ski regularly in the Canadian Rockies.
+A big community of backcountry skiers who ski regularly in the Canadian Rockies.
 We took our first tours here and our AST 1 training in Canmore with Yamnuska Adventures.
-Backcountry skiing here can be tremendous with amazing powder, pristine wilderness, and a plethora of areas to explore.
+Backcountry skiing here can be tremendous, with fantastic powder, pristine wilderness, and many areas to explore.

 ↓ Join the community ↓